• Home

 Jump to Recipe

 Do you have a favorite granola bar recipe?
 To date, mine is still this one.
-I’ve tried lots of other granola bars, but these are the crunchiest (though still slightly chewy on the edges), always hold together, and can easily be made vegan.
+I've tried lots of other granola bars, but these are the crunchiest.
+They're slightly chewy around the edges and always hold together.
+Also, these are egg-free.
+The recipe calls for butter, but you can easily make them vegan by using plant butter.

 Granola Bars